makersmansion/makersmansion/src/biases/self-serving-bias.md

     - money
 ---

-# Self-Serving Bias

-**Our failures are situational, but our success is our responsibility.**

 > You won that award due to hard work rather than help or luck.
 Meanwhile, you failed that text because you hadn’t gotten enough sleep.

 ---